cultureamp/linearb-cycle-time-buildkite-plugin/README.md

 - sha
 - repo url (in the format `https://github.com/org/repo.git`)

-Whilst the plugin is able to pull these values from Buildkite environment variables and parameter store, should it be required, these values can be overridden as follows:
+Whilst the plugin is able to pull these values from Buildkite environment variables and a default parameter store location, should it be required, these values can be overridden as follows:

 ```yml
   - label: "linearB: record the time of deployment"